Benchmark-Gensuite/CDN/plugins/ai/describe-it/README.md

 ## Questions?

-Please reach out to your Benchmark Gensuite Support liason for custom support.
+Please reach out to your Benchmark Gensuite Support liaison for custom support.

 ---